 Noise and aesthetic impacts related to compliance with the OTC Policy were determined to be less than significant in the 2010 Final SED.

 The State Water Board found in the 2010 Final SED that it could not accurately assess air quality impacts related to compliance with the OTC Policy because it was difficult to estimate the method of compliance owners and operators would select for each power plant.
 However, continued operation of Redondo Beach is not expected to result in air impacts greater than those reported as baseline air emissions in Section 2.6 of the 2010 Final SED.

+In the 2010 Final SED, State Water Board staff compiled air emission data from 2006 for the active fossil-fueled OTC facilities using reported values obtained from the U.S. EPA Clean Air Markets database to establish baseline levels of pollutants, including CO2 and methane.
+For individual pollutant outputs of Redondo Beach, please refer to the 2010 Final SED.

+Baseline CO2 emissions for Redondo Beach from 2006, 2018, and the updated emissions from 2019 are shown in Table 3.
+As seen in Table 3, there has been a significant reduction in CO2 between the operating years of 2006 through 2019.

+Table 3: 2006 vs. 2018 CO2 Emissions